joelmsherman/Spokane-Rate-Modeling-and-Analytics/intake/proposals/proposal-final.md

 Upon receipt of the notice to proceed, we will provide a detailed list of information necessary to initiate the project.
 The data request will itemize our needs for understanding service delivery and the data generated from the various systems used to manage Department operations.

 ### Activities
-- Develop comprehensive data request covering all source systems
+- Develop comprehensive data request covering all source systems and analyze sample data:
-- Schedule stakeholder interviews to understand data workflows
-- Identify key contacts for each data source
-- Analyze sample data from all source systems, including:
   - General Ledger structure and account codes
   - Billing system data formats and customer segmentation
   - Routing system schedules and assignments